That is not to say we didn’t have furniture previously, but we hadn’t actually used money to collect any of the pieces we have so far.

 Although the current living room lacks couch-appropriate space, it lends itself very nicely to the presence of a bookshelf.
 As avid readers and collectors of books, we decided a bookshelf qualified to be our first real furniture purchase.
+We also considered to choose from a range of chaise lounge suites at Hunter Furniture.
 The perfect living room library.
 We could practically see it.
 So we marched into a furniture store wielding a debit card and found, right there, on the showroom floor…nothing.
 We repeated this process not once, not twice, but at least six times before deciding to build rather than buy.
 (I imagine this is what some homebuyers-to-be experience as they are tempted by the homebuilders’ commercials during their morning news.)

 We enlisted the help of my father-in-law, who assisted us with blueprints and then accompanied us to Lowe’s to advise us about wood types and varnish colors.
 We had to make a lot of decisions.
 We had to choose the right stain color and determine how many shelves and how high each one would be.
 We then spent several weekends cutting, sanding, nailing, sanding, gluing, sanding, filling holes, and sanding the bookshelf.
 As a finishing touch before we started the staining process, we decided to use Luke’s dad’s old cattle iron to brand a capital B in the back of the shelf.
 Then we stained and varnished and declared the project perfect.
 Finally complete, we brought it home.